• Skip to primary navigation

 Wrongful termination laws are in place to protect employees against being fired for illegal reasons.
 Below, we answer frequently asked questions regarding wrongful termination in Ohio.

-What is the difference between an at-will employee and a contract employee in Ohio?
+What is the Difference Between an At-Will Employee and a Contract Employee in Ohio?

 In Ohio, an at-will employee is any employee who does not have a contract that limits the reasons the employee can be terminated.
 Examples are collective bargaining agreements (union contracts), and contracts that some executives and high-level employees are able to negotiate to limit the circumstances under which they can be fired.
 The overwhelming majority of employees do not have such contracts, and are therefore “at-will” employees.
 The employer of an at-will employee can fire that employee at any time for any reason without fear of a wrongful termination lawsuit.
 Most employees do not have the bargaining power to negotiate contractual protections against termination “at-will” by their employers.